sohaib1992/Modern-Workplace-Articles/migrating-intune-macos-policies-between-tenants.md

 ### 2. Even Settings Catalog exports can fail

 If your JSON came from a raw Graph API export (rather than the portal's own **Export JSON** button), it usually contains extra metadata the importer doesn't expect: OData annotations (`@odata.id`, `@odata.editLink`, `children@odata.type`), read-only fields like `createdDateTime`, and sometimes UTF-16 encoding instead of UTF-8.
-The result is a generic, unhelpful error: *"There was an issue importing the policy, please try again."* Retrying doesn't help — the file needs reshaping first.
+The result is a generic, unhelpful error: *"There was an issue importing the policy, please try again."* Retrying doesn't help the file needs reshaping first.

 ## Step 1: Work Out What You're Actually Dealing With

 Before converting anything, sort your files by type.
-This single script reads every JSON file in a folder and prints its Graph `@odata.type`, so you know exactly what you're working with:
+This single script reads every JSON file in a folder and prints its Graph `@odata.type`, so you know exactly what you are working with:

 ```powershell
 Get-ChildItem "C:\PolicyExport\*.json" | ForEach-Object {